Skip to main content

 Identity: Generic ingredient • FDA branded products available

-Catalog species: Both FDA-labeled species: Cat, Dog, Horse, No Use Class Stated Or Implied
+Catalog species: Both FDA-labeled species: Horse, No Use Class Stated Or Implied

 Rx/OTC: RX